ccmbioinfo/ccm_benchmate/docs/contributing.md

 move the data to the database or create instances of your classes from the database.
 These latter functions will get incorporated into the project utils if we decide to incorporate your module into the main branch.

-If some of your classes use a lof of different parameters that may need to be set up just once per project, you can choose to include a `config.py` file that will contain a `dictionary` that will contain all the parameters that are needed.
+If some of your classes use a lot of different parameters that may need to be set up just once per project, you can choose to include a `config.py` file that will contain a `dictionary` that will contain all the parameters that are needed.
 This will make it easier to set up the parameters for each project.
 This is not a strict requirement, and you can choose to not include a `config.py` file.
 This is something we might deprecate in the future.